isomerpages/moe-bukittimahpri/pages/faq.md

 3. Absence from School

-*   A Medical Certificate or a note from parents/guardians must be passed to the form or co-form teacher upon the pupil's return to school\\
+*   A Medical Certificate or a note from parents/guardians must be passed to the form or co-form teacher upon the pupil's return to school

-Finance
+<center>Finance</center>

 School fees